-- 75 Lock/Unlock Phone, lock and unlock the current extension. - 76 Change Features Password, change the password to access to certain telephone facilities. - 77 Remote Substitution, makes it possible for a remote phone to make calls as if you are on your own phone. - 78 Account Code, CDR assigned to an account code, very useful for call accounting. - 79 Authorization Code, from any phone you can make a call using a code that is associated with unrestricted dial plan. - 80 Hot Desking, assign an extension number to a hot desking device type. - 81 Night Mode All, change the state of all night mode.
+75 - Lock/Unlock Phone, lock and unlock the current extension.

+76 - Change Features Password, change the password to access to certain telephone facilities.

+77 - Remote Substitution, makes it possible for a remote phone to make calls as if you are on your own phone.

+78 - Account Code, CDR assigned to an account code, very useful for call accounting.
+79 - Authorization Code, from any phone you can make a call using a code that is associated with unrestricted dial plan.

+80 - Hot Desking, assign an extension number to a hot desking device type.

+81 - Night Mode All, change the state of all-night mode.

+82 - Paging, places an outgoing call from the given extension, and returns the call on conference as a muted participant, e.g. 827000.
+The feature must be enabled in the Feature Category associated with the extension.

-Recording & Announcements
+Recording & Announcements Section